-- (a) All requests to the board must be made on the prescribed form.
-The facts alleged must be attested to by a notary public. - (b) The fee as provided by ordinance must accompany each request to defray the cost of advertising the public hearing. - (c) The board or panel of the board may waive the filing fee if the board or panel of the board finds that payment of the fee would result in substantial financial hardship to the applicant.
+- (a) All requests to the board must be made on the prescribed form provided by the director.
+The facts alleged must be attested to by a notary public. - (b) The fee as provided by ordinance must accompany each request to defray the cost of advertising the public hearing.

+- (c) The board or panel of the board may waive the filing fee if the board or panel of the board finds that payment of the fee would result in substantial financial hardship to the applicant.
 The applicant may either pay the fee and request reimbursement at the hearing on the matter or request that the issue of financial hardship be placed on the board's or panel's miscellaneous docket for predetermination.
-If the issue is placed on the miscellaneous docket for predetermination, the applicant may not file the application until the merits of the request for waiver have been determined by the board or panel of the board.

-- (d) Evidence submitted for the board's consideration on a request must be submitted to the board administrator or the board secretary.
+If the issue is placed on the miscellaneous docket for predetermination, the applicant may not file the application until the merits of the request for waiver have been determined by the board or panel of the board. - (d) Evidence submitted for the board's consideration on a request must be submitted to the board administrator or the board secretary.
 Evidence submitted is part of the public record and will not be returned.
 The board and panels are quasi-judicial bodies; therefore, no evidence may be submitted to and no contact may be made with individual members regarding a pending request.
 All communications, oral or written, should be directed to the board administrator.
-Failure to comply with this rule may result in criminal prosecution for improper influence, which is a Class A misdemeanor under Texas Penal Code Section 36.04. - (e) Unless expressly authorized by the concurring vote of 75 percent of the members of a panel when an extreme hardship is shown, no request may be heard at a regular panel meeting until the expiration of 21 days after it is filed with the building official. - (f) The director shall schedule cases within a reasonable time from the receipt of a complete application. - (g) An item may be placed on a board's or panel's agenda by the director or a member of that board or panel. - (h) The director may authorize the withdrawal of all applications except those to establish a compliance date, which must be authorized by the panel assigned the case.
+Failure to comply with this rule may result in criminal prosecution for improper influence, which is a Class A misdemeanor under Texas Penal Code Section 36.04. - (e) Unless expressly authorized by the concurring vote of 75 percent of the members of a panel when an extreme hardship is shown, no request may be heard at a regular panel meeting until the expiration of 21 days after it is filed with the building official. - (f) The director shall schedule cases within a reasonable time from the receipt of a complete application. - (g) An item may be placed on the [a] board['s or panel's] agenda by the director, the chair, or a written request of at least one-third of the members of the board.
+An item may be placed on a panel agenda by the director, the chair, the vice-chair of that panel, or a written request of at least two members of that panel [or a member of that board or panel]. - (h) The director may authorize the withdrawal of all applications except those to establish a compliance date, which must be authorized by the panel assigned the case.
 No request for withdrawal of an application may be considered by the director or a panel unless it is in writing.
 A request to the director for withdrawal must be received before 5:00 p.m. of the day that will leave five full working days (excluding Saturdays, Sundays, and official city holidays) before the date of the hearing.
 A request for withdrawal must be received in sufficient time to notify all interested parties before the hearing date.
 If the director or the panel finds in the consideration of such a request that there is an objection to the withdrawal and that allowing the withdrawal over the objection will unduly prejudice the objector, the director or panel shall deny the request.
 If the director denies a request for withdrawal, the applicant may appeal the withdrawal request to the panel assigned the case provided the appeal satisfies all of the requirements of this subsection for an application for withdrawal.